 Yasmina has two designated SEN departments that support children who have learning difficulties or are gifted and talented.
 There is also clear differentiation within each class and Yasmina has the option for streaming by sets in both the secondary school and upper primary to ensure all children are being targeted at the correct level.

 The general cost of SEN provision is incorporated in the school fees.
-"In some rare instances if we can’t meet the needs of a pupil we may ask for additional staff to be brought in.
-This cost is split equally between the parents and the school."
-EAL Teachers are in place to support students who need language support.
+EAL teachers are in place to support students who need language support.

 The school's current building and facilities are modern, up to date and impressive having been built by Aldar, who know a thing or two about construction.
 Set on a very large site, the school appears to be one substantial building from the exterior, but inside, it is split clearly between the two sections of the school.
 To the rear and side of the school are substantial outdoor sports facilities, including two astroturf playing fields, a 25m swimming pool and a learner pool, two junior halls (including one for Girls only), a gymnasium and activity studio.